makeabilitylab/physcomp/communication/serial-intro.md

 ### Serial to USB?
 USB to serial?

 In the 1980s and 1990s, computers had serial ports like [RS-232 connections](https://en.wikipedia.org/wiki/RS-232) to support asynchronous serial communication.
 Now, we use USB (Universal Serial Bus)—a far more sophisticated and efficient serial communication standard that allows multiple devices to communicate over the same wires.
 However, because asynchronous serial communication persists, USB drivers and our operating systems support asynchronous serial communication over USB.
 Devices, like the Arduino, include a USB-to-serial converter that shows up as a serial port when you plug them in (just as if you were using an old serial connection).
+You might see the Arduino device, for example, as a USBtoUART device (UART is Universal Asynchronous Receiver-Transmitter).

 ## Developing serial communication software applications